Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 WPF is a stable, modern and so far popular platform, alive and well off despite some prognoses.
 It remains the number one choice for Windows applications, however without pivotal improvements and new cutting-edge parts since its first releases.

+## "WPF 2.0"

+Since 2006 the use of WPF has accumulated tremendous expertise, feedback, change requests, and critical reports.
+Along with Microsoft resources, it's enough to release a breaking version of the subsystem - not seen hitherto in 2024.

 ## Converters

 ### Soft-pedalling of errors